usccolumbia/GMTransformer/README.md

-# GMTransformer
+# GMTransformer for molecular design
--a probablistic generative transformer for molecular design
+-a probablistic generative transformer neural network model for molecular design

 This repository contains the code for our paper:
 [**GENERATIVE TRANSFORMER LANGUAGE MODELS FOR GENERATIVE AND TINKERING DESIGN OF MOLECULES**](https://arxiv.org/abs/2209.09406)